 In 2016, rates of withdrawal, disability, retirement, mortality and assumed rates of salary increase were adjusted to more closely reflect actual and anticipated experience.
-These assumptions were recommended as part of the Beginning January 1, 2018, member contributions increased from 6% to 7% of salary.
+These assumptions were recommended as part of the Experience Study for the System for the five-year period ended June 30, 2015.

-Experience Study for the System for the five-year period ended June 30, 2015.
 Entry Age